Traewelling/line-colors/README.md

 ## Structure

 The `line-colors.csv` contains several columns:
-- `shortOperatorName`: Short operator name (i.e. vehicle keeper marking/"Halterkürzel" or another identifier for EVU)
+- `shortOperatorName`: Short operator name (i.e. vehicle keeper marking/"Halterkürzel" or another identifier for EVU) and a local transport network abbreviation
 - `lineName`: Displayed line name
 - `hafasOperatorCode`: used to identify the correct line, if line id is not distinct.
 Can be empty!
 - `hafasLineId`: identifies the HAFAS line